-- Consider the level of pupil moves and the characteristics of pupils who are moving on any permanent exclusions to ensure that this is only being used as a last resort. - Gather information on pupils who are taken off the roll and those who are on the roll but attending education off-site. - Determine whether there are any patterns of suspensions and exclusions across the trust. - Consider the effectiveness and consistency in implementing the Behaviour Policy. - Understand any variations in the rolling average of permanent exclusions to ensure they are only used when necessary. - Understand the characteristics of suspended and excluded pupils and evaluate equality considerations. - Gather information on where pupils are receiving repeat suspensions. - Evaluate interventions in place to support pupils at risk of suspension and exclusion, including where there are patterns which may indicate that certain policies and support measures are or are not working. - Analysing whether the placements of pupils directed off-site into alternative provision are reviewed at sufficient intervals to assure that the education is achieving its objectives.
+- Consider the level of pupil moves and the characteristics of pupils who are moving on any permanent exclusions to ensure that this is only being used as a last resort. - Gather information on pupils who are taken off the roll and those who are on the roll but attending education off-site. - Consider the effectiveness and consistency in implementing the Behaviour Policy. - Understand any variations in the rolling average of permanent exclusions to ensure they are only used when necessary. - Understand the characteristics of suspended and excluded pupils and evaluate equality considerations. - Gather information on where pupils are receiving repeat suspensions. - Evaluate interventions in place to support pupils at risk of suspension and exclusion, including where there are patterns which may indicate that certain policies and support measures are or are not working. - Analysing whether the placements of pupils directed off-site into alternative provision are reviewed at sufficient intervals to assure that the education is achieving its objectives.

-Monitoring and review
+26. Monitoring and review

 This policy will be reviewed annually by the headteacher in conjunction with the governing board.
+The next scheduled review date for this policy is November 2024.